 This applies when you choose to get care out-of-network.
 When you have no choice (for example: emergency room visit after a car accident, or for other emergency services), we will pay the bill as if you got care in the network.
 You pay cost sharing and deductibles for your in-network level of benefits.
 Contact Aetna if your provider asks you to pay more.
-You are not responsible for any outstanding age if the bill of the emergency services beyond your cost sharing and deductibles.
+You are not responsible for any outstanding and deductibles.